abenori/TeX2img/README.md

 ## Acknowledgments
-* Originally it is developed by Yusuke Terada.
+* Originally it is made by Yusuke Terada.
 * Azuki text editor engine is used. http://sgry.b.sourceforge.jp/
 * To parse the command line, NDesk.Options is used.